tinsaye-simeneh/Weather-app/README.md

-- A simple weather app with data fetching using axios
+- A simple weather Web app to test data fetching methods